-This vegan custard recipe was inspired by the Cambodian recipe for sangkya, also known as songkya.
-Traditional sangkya is an eggy custard with a strong coconut flavor.
+This vegan custard recipe was inspired by the Cambodian recipe for sangkaya, also known as sangkhia.
+Traditional sangkaya is an eggy custard with a strong coconut flavor.
 Most recipes call for quite a bit of sugar, so this recipe is a loosely adapted interpretation of the original.
 It’s much healthier, completely vegan, and is a great alternative to flour-based holiday treats.
 This seasonal dessert does need to chill for several hours before serving, so plan ahead.

 The coconut yogurt and soaked cashew base are held together with coconut, garbanzo, and chia seed flour.
 The sweetness of the maple syrup is balanced with lemon zest and juice.
 You can adjust the amount of lemon, or add more coconut flakes if you want a less tart or more coconutty flavor.

 Kabocha, or Japanese pumpkin, is the best choice for this recipe.
 Similar to butternut squash, the kabocha has fewer calories and many people say it tastes better.
 It’s a great source of beta-carotene, iron, vitamin C, and fiber.
 You can substitute pie pumpkins if you have trouble finding kabocha.
 When selecting your kabocha squash, choose a squat, wide shape over a taller, round one.
 This will give the top of the custard a better chance to brown while baking.
 You can also skip the pumpkin entirely if you’re just looking for a vegan baked custard recipe.
 If you choose this route, make sure to bake the custard for only twenty minutes.